DavidGrunheidt/flutter-centralized-exception-handler-example/README.md

 # Centralized exception handler in Flutter

-This is an example for a medium artcile: https://medium.com/p/8448374ddc7a
+This is an example for a [medium artcile](https://medium.com/@davidordine/centralized-remotely-configurable-exception-handler-in-flutter-8448374ddc7a)

 Below is the architecture design aim to be achieved in this current flutter app.